OODRobustBench/OODRobustBench/README.md

                                          eps=8/255)
 ```

-This is exactly what happens when you run the script of `python oodrb/eval.py`.
+This is actually what happens when you run `python -m oodrobustbench.eval`.
 Note that the results will be also saved on the disk when calling `benchmark()` to evaluate.

-#### Modifying the source code to support loading your model

-submit the model or modify the source code

-#### Submit your model to RobustBench and upgrade the dependency of this program

-submit to RobustBench

-## Chawin's Custom Models
+## 5. Custom Models

+The following instructions explain how to load custom models that we have trained ourselves.
 Model name is a bit long and starts with `custom_`.
 It contains the hyperparameter choices.
 For example, `custom_convmixer_trades_trades_seed0_bs512_lr0.1_wd0.0001_sgd_50ep_eps0.5_beta0.1`,

 The weights are hosted on Zenodo and is downloaded automatically when a model is called.
 Download speed from Zenodo server can be poor sometimes so if you know you want to use all the models, you can download all the weights at once with `zenodo_get` and put them at the right location: